georgetor2020/aws-parameter-store/lab1/README.md

 </div>
 When Cloud9 initializes, it will *automatically* download the github content from https://github.com/dotstar/parameter-store.

 Time to initialize our parameters.
-We are going to create a MySQL database with administrative access managed by Parameter Store.
+We are going to create a MySQL database with administrative access provided by Parameter Store.

 ## 2. Create Parameters